Exam Board: AQA

 watch our video about history a-level

 History involves the study of both British and Modern American History, with separate teachers.
 Students further develop their skills of analysis and are encouraged to think critically about different interpretations of events.
 Students learn how to construct discursive essays and to evaluate the reliability of sources and analyse the evidence and perspective they present, to a higher level.

 The course covers three main areas:

 The Tudors in England 1485 – 1603

-This option allows students to study in breadth issues of change, continuity, cause and consequence in this period through the following key questions:
+This topic allows students to study in breadth issues of change, continuity, cause and consequence by answering some key questions:

 - How effectively did the Tudors restore and develop the powers of the monarchy?

 - In what ways and how effectively was England governed during this period?

 - How did relations with foreign powers change and how was the succession secured?

 - How did English society and economy change and with what effects?